 Telephone: 07939 602880

-Founded in 1999, Liberton After School Club provides after school care during term time and holiday care during most school holidays, for children attending Liberton Primary School.
+Founded in 1999, Liberton After School Club (the Club) provides after school care during term time and holiday care during most school holidays, for children attending Liberton Primary School.

-It is managerially and financially independent from the school.
+The Club is a registered charity it is managerially and financially independent from the School.

 Our mission is to provide high quality, affordable childcare, enabling parents and carers to seek employment or studies with peace of mind knowing that their children are being cared for in a safe environment.

-2. A wide range of stimulating play and learning activities are on offer, which include art & crafts, board games, sports, imaginative and creative play as well as the opportunity for homework and quiet play.
+- A wide range of stimulating play and learning activities are on offer, which include art & crafts, board games, sports, imaginative and creative play as well as the opportunity for homework and quiet play.
 The school’s gym hall is frequently available to the Club, and outdoor play is actively encouraged, weather permitting.
-The children are offered a choice of healthy snacks and drinks at snack time.
+We provide an afternoon snack and refreshments.

-3. The Club is registered with The Care Inspectorate which inspects the Club regularly to ensure the compliance with their standards.
+- The Club is registered with the Care Inspectorate which inspects the Club regularly to ensure the compliance with their standards.

-4. The Club is run by a team of staff including the Manager, Play Leader and several play workers.
+- The Club is run by a team of staff including the Manager, Deputy and several play workers.
 The mandatory maximum staff: child ratio is 1:10 Monday to Thursday and 1:8 on Friday.